autokitteh/samples/github/README.md

 This project demonstrates autokitteh's integration with [GitHub](https://github.com).

+The file [`program.star`](./program.star) implements multiple entry-point functions that are mapped to various GitHub webhook events in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file.
+It also executes various GitHub API calls.

 API details:

 - [GitHub REST API documentation](https://docs.github.com/en/rest)
 - [Go client library documentation](https://pkg.go.dev/github.com/google/go-github/v57/github)

+It also demonstrates using a custom builtin function (`rand.intn`) to generate random integer numbers, based on <https://pkg.go.dev/math/rand#Rand.Intn>.

 This project isn't meant to cover all available functions and events, it merely showcases a few illustrative and annotated examples.

-It also demonstrates using a custom builtin function (`rand.intn`) to generate random integer numbers, based on <https://pkg.go.dev/math/rand#Rand.Intn>.

 ## Instructions